runarfu/elm-workshop/README.md

 - Navigate to [http://localhost:8000/](http://localhost:8000/) in a web browser.
 - Navigate to `01.elm` to compile and run that file. (`00.elm` is special, as it is written with Norwegian names to emphemphasize which names are optional).
-- Whenever you've changed the code in an Elm-file, you can recompile and run the app simply by hitting refresh in the browser.
+- Whenever you've changed the code in an Elm file, you can recompile and run the app simply by hitting refresh in the browser.
 Compiler errors will also be shown in the browser.